Contractor

 • Take notes of your questions as you go along

-• Offers a 30-minute update every quarter
+• Offers a 30-minute check-up every quarter (think of this guide for efficient appointments)

 • Use a fast communication channel (Notion, WhatsApp...)

-4. πŸ“… Being late on documents
+4. 📅 Being late on documents

 Delay is the enemy of quality.
 And tax compliance.